List of best-selling Sega Genesis games

 This is a list of Sega Genesis / Mega Drive video games that have sold or shipped at least one million copies, sorted in order of copies sold.
 The best-selling title is Sonic the Hedgehog, first released in North America on June 23, 1991.
 Due to being bundled with the console, it sold 15 million copies.
-The second best-selling game is its sequel, 1992's Sonic the Hedgehog 2, with more than 7.55 million copies sold.
+The second best-selling game is its sequel, 1992's Sonic the Hedgehog 2, which was also bundled with many consoles with more than 7.55 million copies sold.